algosup/2024-2025-project-4-web-fpga-team-2/Document/Functional/functionalSpecification.md

 ## 1. Introduction
 ### 1.1 Purpose

-The project consist to the creation of a webpage who simulate the behave of a fpga and output from a .v and .sdf file a blueprint of the fpga with the components and the connections between them.
-The document will describe the requirements of the project, including the functional and non-functional requirements, the interfaces, and the system features.
+The project consists of creating a webpage that simulates the behaviour of an FPGA and outputs a blueprint of the FPGA with its components and connections from a .v and .sdf file.
+The document will describe the project's requirements, including the functional and non-functional requirements, the interfaces, and the system features.

 ### 1.2 Scope

 #### 1.2.1 In Scope
-The project include:
+The project includes:
 - Webpage with a front end.
-- Load the .v and .sdf file and output the blueprint of the fpga.
+- Load the .v and .sdf files and output the blueprint of the FPGA.
-- The blueprint could be animated or a schema and have timelapse between each components.
+- The blueprint could be animated or a schema with timelapse between each component.
-- The blueprint could be download or share as a .png file.
+- The blueprint could be downloaded or shared as a .png file.

 #### 1.2.2 Out of Scope

-The project exclude:
+The project excludes:
 - An actual back end of the webpage.
-- The implementation of the .v and .sdf files directly from the webpage like an IDE.
+- Implementing the .v and .sdf files directly from the webpage like an IDE.

 ### 1.3 Definitions, Acronyms, and Abbreviations